-The Strategic Director for Community, Health and Social Care is Charlotte Ramsden and Councillor Tracy Kelly is Lead Member for Adult Services, Health and Wellbeing.
+The Strategic Director for Community, Health and Social Care is Charlotte Ramsden and Councillor Gina Reynolds is Lead Member for Adult Services, Health and Wellbeing.

 Community, Health and Social Care contributes towards achieving the city council's vision and has a mission statement which focuses on its specific contribution:

 'To improve the life chances of Salford citizens and to promote the independence of individuals and communities in Salford through choice and control.'

 We lead on the delivery of two portfolio areas: